Frequently Asked Questions on Safer Choice

 The Safer Choice labeling process is explained on our website, where you can find our Safer Choice Standard and Criteria for Safer Chemical Ingredients.
 We work closely with companies that want to make safer products, and the Safer Choice label offers the incentive for many manufacturers to invest in improving their formulations.
 Companies seeking information on how to apply for the Safer Choice label should contact us at firstname.lastname@example.org.

-- There are many ‘eco-labels’ in the marketplace -- how is Safer Choice's labeling program different?
+There are many ‘eco-labels’ in the marketplace -- how is Safer Choice different?

 Safer Choice's labeling program is different from other eco-labels in several important ways:

-- How does EPA verify compliance with the Safer Choice Standard and qualify a product to carry the label?
+How does EPA verify compliance with the Safer Choice Standard?

 It is impossible to say without knowing the product ingredients and understanding their potential effects.
 Cleaning products marketed as “natural” typically use chemicals made from corn or other biological sources, rather than petroleum.
 While these cleaning products may be made out of renewable resources, their “natural” ingredients are still chemically identical to those made from petroleum, so their potential health and environmental impacts during and after use would be the same.